 Clearly, the system is broken, placing the poor content marketer in a tight spot with no way to win.
 They’re simply expected to keep going, producing more, better, and higher-ranking content, day after day after day.
-Those in the business call this “churn and burn,” where you are always producing content to get to the masses, ultimately leading to inevitable burnout.
+Always producing net-new content for the masses ultimately leads to burnout.

 A Necessary and Better Way for Content Marketers

 But the good news is that there is a new system that can help.
 Amplified marketing sees the flaws in the old system, the silos between sales and marketing, and aims to bridge the disconnect.

 The goal is to take a whole new approach: Start with an expert.
 Going back to our previous example, begin straight away with a person who knows more than anybody else about e-commerce marketing software.
 Talk to these experts and leaders in the industry, talk to your own internal experts, and then take that rich content and turn it into the media that your audience wants most right now: audio and video content.

 From there, it becomes a more efficient process, a more unified and cohesive strategy, that will increase your audience exponentially as the amplified content is released on all channels.
 The possibilities are endless: social media content, content for your sales team, blog content (from those naturally keyword-rich conversations you have with those experts).
 The list goes on.